vincentminutella/fitness-tracker/README.md

 This is an in-progress project for a fitness dashboard  application with authentication and user management.

+The skeleton is 'ripped' from the Learn Next.Js tutorial on their official documentation, but with substantial modification and independent data modeling, routing, and components each with css modeled from the theme.

 This repository is linked to an active deployment via Vercel with a PostgreSQL backend.

 There is only one user configured, you can try it out if you want to see the UI: